The church is served by a Team Ministry under the direction of the Team Rector, Lindsay Hammond.

 This is a quiet, contemplative service of Communion (please see above).
 Without music it uses the traditional language of the 16th century from the Book of Common Prayer (also known as “BCP”).
 It lasts about 40 minutes.

 A Taizé worship service involves sung and chanted prayers, meditation, liturgical readings and periods of silence to create a contemplative and uplifting environment., This style of worship was developed at the Taizé Monastery in France.
-This may take place in summer months on an occasional basis in place of Choral Evensong.
+This may take place in summer months on an occasional basis.